Fishkeeping is a fairly well-established hobby that most people are familiar with, but what about frog-keeping?

 Are They Easy or Hard to Keep in a Home Aquarium?

-Compared to other frogs, African dwarf frogs are relatively easy to keep and don’t have especially complex care requirements.
+Compared to other species, African dwarf frogs are relatively easy to keep and don’t have especially complex care requirements.

 That said, in order to keep them healthy and living into the high end of their lifespan, you have to have done a fair amount of research.
 It’s not as though you can just stick them in a tank and hope for the best.

 As long as you’re dedicated and have a little time to give to make sure their environment is up to scratch, you should have no trouble keeping these little guys.